Skip to main content

 What does forex mean?

-Forex is short for "foreign exchange" and involves the trading of any currency for another currency.
+Forex is short for "foreign exchange" and involves the trading of one currency for another.

 What is forex, and how does it work?